 Boat Launch and Swim Area Treatment

 The mechanical removal of vegetation at each treatment area is provided using two different treatment methods.
-First through rotovation, operators to remove the aquatic plant root mass.
-This action is most effective when completed from fall through the winter months after vegetation has died back.
-Next, operators harvest the remaining vegetation that grows near the surface during the summer months.
+First through Rotovation, operators remove the aquatic plant root mass (completed from fall through the winter months after vegetation has died back).
+Then, Harvesting follows by removing the remaining vegetation that grows near the surface during the summer months.
 A description of each boat launch treatment machine and how they work is found below.